MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 - Cutover Exchange migration: This is another type of onboarding migration and is used to migrate all mailboxes in an on-premises Exchange organization to Exchange Online.
 You can migrate a maximum of 1,000 Exchange Server 2003, Exchange Server 2007, or Exchange Server 2010 mailboxes using a cutover migration.
 Mailboxes will be automatically provisioned in Exchange Online when you perform a cutover Exchange migration.
 For more information, see Example 5.
 - Staged Exchange migration: You can also migrate a subset of mailboxes from an on-premises Exchange organization to Exchange Online.
 This is another type of onboarding migration.
 Migrating mailboxes from Exchange 2010 or later versions of Exchange isn't supported using a staged migration.
 Prior to running a staged migration, you have to use directory synchronization or some other method to provision mail users in your Exchange Online organization.
 For more information, see Example 6.
 - IMAP migration: This onboarding migration type migrates mailbox data from an IMAP server (including Exchange) to Exchange Online.
 For an IMAP migration, you must first provision mailboxes in Exchange Online before you can migrate mailbox data.
 For more information, see Example 7.
-- G Suite migration: This onboarding migration type migrates mailbox data from a G Suite organization to Exchange Online.
-For a G Suite migration, you must first provision mail users (or mailboxes) in Exchange Online before you can migrate mailbox data.
+- Google Workplace (formerly G Suite) migration: This onboarding migration type migrates mailbox data from a G Suite organization to Exchange Online.
+For a Google Workplace migration, you must first provision mail users (or mailboxes) in Exchange Online before you can migrate mailbox data.
 For more information, see Example 10.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).